barringtonbrook/barringtonbrook.github.io/content/about.md

 If you click on any of these it will take you to a page that shows all projecs with the same KSBs.
 If you click on the KSBs link at the top, you will see a list of all KSBs that display all of the projects that demonstrate their requirements.
 Each stage is on its own branch in the github repo for **[this site.](https://github.com/barringtonbrook/barringtonbrook.github.io)**

-## Training completed

-In line with Health and Safety legislation, I completed a short online course that instructed me how to to minimise risk to my person as much as possible in the course of my duties (**[K22](/tags/K22)**).